dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 How do you measure culture?
 How do you change culture?
 What do we even mean by the word "culture"?

 Many organizations attempt to measure culture using employee engagement surveys, unplanned turnover metrics, employee burnout measurement, and even Glassdoor comments.
-Do these actually measure your culture?
+Do these measure your culture?
 No, they measure the **outcomes** of your culture.

 What if you aren't achieving the outcomes you desire?
-If you want to change or improve your culture you have to focus on the **ingredients** of a great culture, not the outcomes.
+If you want to change or improve your culture you must focus on the **ingredients** of a great culture, not the outcomes.
 The "inputs", or "drivers" of culture are those that will lead to the cultural outcome you desire.
 What do those ingredients look like?

 ![Culture Diagram](/assets/blog/img/culture2.jpg)

 Side Note: One of the values in my family was following the rules.
-So we had a defined bedtime as children, and we were expected to adhere to it.
+We had a defined bedtime as children, and we were expected to adhere to it.
 In my view my family just "followed the rules".
 My friends interpreted that as my parents being strict.
-Interestingly, My friends had the exact same bedtime, but their parents just didn't enforce it.
+Interestingly, my friends had the exact same bedtime, but their parents just didn't enforce it.
 They had the same "rules" but a different cultural outcome.
 Another way to say this is one aspect of culture is not the slogan on the wall but rather how you allow people to behave.
 What you _actually_ allow vs. what you _say_ you allow.
-It's why metrics are important - you have to measure the ingredients, not just the outcomes.
+Its why metrics are important - you have to measure the ingredients, not just the outcomes.

 ## Cultural Ingredients